orenlab/pytmbot/README.md

 - Summary process information
 - Uptime information
 - File system base information
-- Containers (so far, only Docker and only on Linux) base information
+- Containers (so far, only Docker and only on Linux) information
 - Basic information about the network connection

 ### 🔖 Additionally: